nutgaard/build-your-own-react/README.md

 > When using React you should generally not need to call `addEventListener` to add listeners to a DOM element after it is created.

-:trophy: Use `addEventListener()` to add event listeners in `VDomNode.js` for each of the attributes that start with `on`.
+:trophy: Use `addEventListener()` to add event listeners in `VDomNode.ts` for each of the attributes that start with `on`.

 :bulb: You can use the following regex to find strings that start with `on`: